STARS AND SOIL: CHAPTER THREE

 “Is this how you paid your way around?”
 Caitlin asked, setting her cider down.
 “How you fulfilled your obligations on that ship?”

 She winked at Caitlin.
 “Sometimes I sing or dance, too.
-But for now, I want to see you win at least once.
 You don’t have to keep throwing your hands.
 I like you too much to have my pride hurt.”

 Caitlin won the next four rounds.
 “That’s m’girl,” Brenna said.
-She looked directly into Caitlin’s eyes and smiled.
-“That’s m’girl, you don’t need to be so shy.”
+She looked into Caitlin’s eyes and smiled.
+“That’s m’girl.
+You don’t need to be so shy.”

 “Alright then.”
 Caitlin grinned and raised an eyebrow.
 She sat taller.
 “Let’s keep going then.”
-She didn’t know where that came from, but something in Brenna’s eyes inspired a sort of confidence that has nothing to do with impressing clients for the sake of business, the conviction of negotiations.
-She was incredible at haggling, incredibly good at asserting herself to get the better deal, to impress a captain or crew.
-Caitlin wanted Brenna to like her, and like her for herself.
+Something in Brenna’s eyes inspired a confidence that had nothing to do with impressing clients for the sake of business.
+She was incredible at haggling, fantastic at asserting herself to get the better deal, to impress a captain or crew.
+Caitlin wanted Brenna to like her and like her for herself.

-Several more rounds came, more pitchers and more people joining in, the table filling with crews and townspeople.
+The table filled with more people, pitchers and rounds.
 Brenna out-drank them all and won more matches than anyone else.
-More than one person asked her to work on their crew or implied sharing a room that night.
-And when Mary came by and let the two know that the entire inn was full, no beds at all, they offered more earnestly.
+She received requests from more than one person to share a room that night.
+And when Maria came by and informed the two that the entire inn was full, no beds at all, they offered more earnestly.

 “I have a guest room,” Caitlin said.